Les Baux and the old

 place.
 I'm sure this wasn't a small paradise while crossbow was filming here

-but the walls yellow stone is so dirty and the roofs so bad and that affected
+but the walls yellow stone is so dirty and the roofs

 the woodconstructions more and more.
 I''m so sure this could be a great place